zoka/ringMon/README.md

 # ringMon

-A Ring middleware that injects single monitoring page into a Clojure web application based on
+A Ring middleware that injects single monitoring web page into a Clojure web application based on
 [Ring]( https://github.com/mmcgrana/ring)
 library or on higher level web frameworks such as